Amanda Rachel Toms (BA Hons)

 Ceramics

-Inspired by the Landscape
+Work Inspired by the Landscape

 Lidded Boxes which are imagined to hold small treasures are slab-built with bands of textured clay wrapped around, they have neatly locking lids and incorporate elements such as knots and fish.
 Small cylinder vases with impressed leaves are made from soft slabs .
 These little vases are perfect for a single stem or small collection of flowers gathered from the garden.